openstack-k8s-operators/dataplane-operator/docs/openstack_dataplanenode.md

 #### NetworkConfigSection

+NetworkConfigSection is a specification of the Network configuration details

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |